abilandz/NAT3054/Lecture_3/make.md

 -rwxr-xr-x 1 abilandz abilandz 15960 Oct 11 15:56 test2
 ```

-In this case, only the object file 'test2' was recompiled, because only the _mtime_ flag of source code 'test2.C' has changed.
+In this case, only the object file 'test2' was recompiled, because only the _mtime_ flag of the source code 'test2.C' has changed.

 We have implemented two additional actions in the makefile: **run** and **clean**.
 For the action **run**, we have in the _makefile_ the following definition: